collectionscms/collections/README.md

 ## ⭐ What is Collections

-Collections is a headless CMS that offers AI-powered automatic translation and seamless multilingual delivery.
-We provide the best writing and developer experience for global websites.
+Collections is an open source headless CMS that makes multilingual delivery easy with AI.
+We provide the comfortable writing and developer experience for global websites.

 <hr/>
 <h4>